otuemre/dsa-Java/README.md

 - **LinkedList**: A data structure that stores elements as nodes in two parts: **data** and **address**.
 Nodes in a linked list are stored in non-contiguous memory locations and are connected via pointers.
 [See More](./src/DataStructures/linkedLists/LINKEDLIST.md)
 - **DynamicArray**: A resizable array that can grow or shrink at runtime.
 This implementation creates a custom dynamic array, similar in functionality to Java’s ArrayList.
 [See More](./src/DataStructures/dynamicArrays/DYNAMICARRAY.md)
 - **ArrayList vs LinkedList**: An `ArrayList` in Java stores elements in a dynamic array, providing fast access by index but slower insertions and deletions, especially in large lists.
 A `LinkedList` stores elements in nodes linked by pointers, allowing fast insertions and deletions but slower access by index.
 [See More](./src/DataStructures/arraylistVsLinkedlist/COMPARISON.md)
+- **Hashtable**: A data structure that maps unique keys to values.
+It uses hashing to compute the storage index for fast insertion, lookup, and deletion of key-value pairs.
+[See More](./src/DataStructures/hashTables/HASHTABLE.md)

 ## Big O Notation